AtlasL1/AtlasL1/README.md

 ### Discord Bots

-I have a few Discord bots too, and they are all constantly under development.
+Some of these Discord bots were created and developed by me, although unused and unverified:

-1. Simple Bot, my first ever bot, of which I hope to develop into an AI virtual assistant one day:
+1. Simple Bot, my first ever bot, of which I hoped to develop into an AI virtual assistant one day:
 <a href="https://discord.com/api/oauth2/authorize?client_id=1112313592516190298&permissions=8&scope=applications.commands%20bot">Link to Authorisation</a>

 2. Fact Bot, who generates random fun facts according to topics:
 <a href="https://discord.com/api/oauth2/authorize?client_id=1118063952216211456&permissions=8&scope=applications.commands%20bot">Link to Authorisation</a>

+They are only my beginner projects.
+A bigger and official bot is on the way: Helios.

 ### Discord Server